charlespax/riscv-toolchain-install/README.md

 The JLink software depends on the `ncurses` library.
 Install it by executing the following command.
 ```
 if command -v ncurses; then
-        echo "jlink is already installed."
+        echo "ncurses is already installed."
 else
 	sudo apt-get install libncurses5
 fi